 His Drupal resume has included stints with leading Drupal agencies Palantir and NodeOne, and his body of work includes work for Foreign Affairs magazine, Ikea and the Swedish Government.
 He authored Deploy module and was a long time maintainer of the Services module.
 He is also co-author of Packt's "Drupal 7 Module Development."

-Greg makes his home in Portland, OR with his wife Nicole and a small menagerie of animal friends.
+Greg makes his home in Pacific Grove, CA with his wife Nicole and a small menagerie of animal friends.
 In Portland he attempts to stay current with the Punk Rock scene.
 Says Greg, "Some people find their Zen through meditation, I find mine getting crushed up against the stage in a mosh pit."